alrakib1/course-registration/README.md

 ## Discussion on how I managed useState in this project

 At first, on Courses.jsx file, I use useState for an empty array.
 Then I have used useEffect to fetch data from courses.json file.
-Then I set the data I go from json on setCourses.
+Then I set the data I got from json on setCourses.
 Then I have passed those data on Course.jsx using map.
-On Course.jsx file, I used a button named ;select'.
+On Course.jsx file, I used a button named 'select'.
 By clicking on it, I have sent course as parameter which is an object.

 On App.jsx, I used useState for an empty array.
 By using a function named handleCredit, I got a new parameter from Course.jsx file and used it to create a new array of object.
 Then I have passed the array on Bookmarks.jsx file.
 From there I send it to Bookmark.jsx file by using map.